Skip to main content

 In the Existing Bag tab, the user selects the appropriate Safe (if more than one is configured against the Terminal's Location).
 Any available Tender Bags of type Float are listed.

 One or more bags can be selected, and the float value added to the Terminal Session.
-If the Remove from Bag flag is selected then the tender amounts are retrieved from the Bag and this amount is categorized as Loose tender.
+If the Remove from Bag flag is selected, the tender amounts are retrieved from the Bag and categorised as Loose tender.

 Terminal Pickup

-If it becomes necessary to move cash from the POS to the safe during a session (e.g. the cash drawer is over its allowed value), the operator can execute a Pickup function.
-This action records a transfer from the POS to the safe.
+If it becomes necessary to move cash from the POS to the Safe during a session (for example, the cash drawer is over its allowed value), the operator can execute a Pickup function.
+This action records a transfer from the POS to the Safe.

-The Pickup functions that make use of Tender Bags are described in the following section.
+The Pickup functions that make use of Tender Bags are described in the following sections.

 POS